jelkotron/strjectories/README.md

 ## Output Window
-![Screenshot of Output Window](assets/screenshot2.jpeg) The Ouput Window displays valuable Information: Engine events, File I/O, Downloads, Sleep/Wake.
+![Screenshot of Output Window](assets/screenshot2.jpeg)

+The Ouput Window displays valuable Information: Engine events, File I/O, Downloads, Sleep/Wake.
 Depending on the way you have started Strjectories, this info might appear in the terminal you started the program from. <b>Warning: </b>Closing the Output window will terminate the application.

-## Trouble Shooting

-As Strjectories is still in early development, there are still bugs to be found and it is possible for the user to render the tool unusable, especially on systems with little resources.
-This section outlines recommendations to avoid problems and methods to fix some known issues.

-### Launch after Crash
-Sometimes Strjectories crashes and won't start again, especially, when autosave is enabled.
-On smaller systems this can happen when using settings that are too demanding (see <i>Rendering on a Raspberry</i>).
-All systems can face similar issues when using questionable simulation settings (see <i>Simulation Properties</i>).

-<b>Solution: </b>If Strjectories won't start, you can modify the config file you have last used with a text editor.
-If you don't know, which value causes your issue, you can delete or rename the config file so the tool starts without a config file set.
-If Strjectories crashed while writing data, rendering the file broken, deleting and manually downloading new data will help.
-Alternatively you can modify or delete the sessiondata file in the Strjectories folder.
+## Tips & Tricks
+To ensure stable Strjectories, consider the best practices outlined in this section.
+### Rendering new data
+If you download satellite data for the first time, the objects' coordinates are calculated during the first iteration of the simulation.
+Therefore, new data is somewhat raw and (partially) unsorted until every satellite has been processed once.
+Satellites are passed to the renderer when their coordinates finish calculating.
+Initially, your canvas will be empty and it will take bit to draw every object when simulating for the first time.

+### Rendering old data
+When data and/or simulation haven't been updated for a while, the satellites' location will change drastically when calculated for the first time.
+While looking odd, this is normal behaviour.

 ### Simulation Properties
-+ <b>Sort by: </b> Sorting by velocity is of rare use for the in-range-detection scenario but can be useful for satellite observation in general.
 + <b>Primary and secondary objects: </b>Depending on the use case, the number of primary objects should be greater than the number of satellites in range, to ensure prioritized detection of satellites entering or leaving the search area.
-The secondary object number doubles as a maximum number of satellites being calculated and rendered.</b>
+The secondary object number doubles as a maximum number of satellites being calculated and rendered.

++ <b>Object highlight: </b>When the primary or secondary object input field is in focus or hovered over by the cursor, satallites in that group will highlight using a yellow outline.
+On less resourceful systems, highlights occasionally fail to deactivate.
+Hovering over the input field again usually fixes this.
+This behaviour can be an indicator for using render settings that are too demanding.

 + <b>Range: </b>The range value represents the radius of a circle around the target location.
-Earths circumfence is roughly 40.000km.
-Using a search radius greater than half the planets circumfence makes little sense and leads to unknown behaviour, possibly crashes and broken program start up.
-While radii greater around 6000-8000 km beautifully illustrate the mercator projection, they are known to cause performance issues on some systems.
+Earths circumfence is about 40.000 km.
+Using a search radius greater than 10000 km can impact performance and may lead to unknown behaviour, possible crashes and broken program start up.
+<br/>Radii around 6000-8000 km beautifully illustrate the mercator projection, but may impact performance on some systems.

 + <b>Classification: </b>There are only unclassified objects in the data obtained from the current source.
 ### Rendering on a Raspberry